badaix/popl/README.md

   `Implicit<int> implicitIntOption("v", "verbose", "verbosity level", 2);`

 ## And why?
 There are a lot of option parsers around.
-My favorite is `boost program options`.
-But since C++11 I'm using less boost, since most of the stuff I was using is now official part of C++.
-Sometimes I end up in just using boost program options, which is not a header only lib.
-And so a small tool have to link against boost system and boot program options.
+My favorite one is `boost program options`.
+But thanks to the new C++11 language features, I sometimes end up in just using boost program options, which is event not a header only lib.
+And so a small tool has to be linked against boost system and boot program options.
-I tried to other libs that were recommended on stackoverflow.
-Both had there small flaws (from my point of view), and so I switched to `getopt`, but I disliked that for a single option the short and long argument are defined and parsed on two different places.
-The result has to be casted from string to the target type and the obligatory help option has to be done manually.
+I tried out two other libs that were recommended on stackoverflow.
+Both had their small flaws (from my point of view), and so I switched to `getopt`.
+Main drawbacks of `getopt` are:
+* Short and long argument of a single option are defined on two places
+* They (short and long option) are parsed on two different places
+* The result is a string and has to be casted to the target type
+* The obligatory help option has to implemented manually.
-So I started to put some convenience functions around it, and I've ended up with this popl library.
+I started to work around these drawbacks and ended up with this popl library.

 ## Example
 ```C++